camillegeorgiou/kibana-search-project/README.md

 3. Download the latest ELSER model by navigating to: Machine Learning -> Model Management -> Trained Models in your Cloud Cluster.

-4. Add the ingest pipeline using the config in ingest-pipeline.txt.
+4. Add the ingest pipeline using the config in **ingest-pipeline.txt**.
 The pipeline uses the following processors to modify the incoming data:
 - removes unneccessary fields
 - adds inference processors

-5. Download Logstash (if not already downloaded) and add the configuration file: bbc-news.conf.
+5. Download Logstash (if not already downloaded) and add the configuration file: **bbc-news.conf**.
 You can either run logstash directly from the command line using the '-f' flag to specify the configuration location, or use the pipelines file to point to the config.

 If opting for the latter, add the following lines to your pipelines.yml file: